Pinoy Big Brother: Otso: Auditions

+Other content

-Other contentPinoy Big Brother: Otso Gold returned as a companion show on November 12, 2018, as part of the Kapamilya Gold block.
+Pinoy Big Brother: Otso Gold returned as a companion show on November 12, 2018, as part of the Kapamilya Gold block.
 A house livestream also aired on iWant and TFC Online.
 An additional online companion show called PBB Bring 8 On!, which streamed simultaneously with the primetime TV program, also aired live via show's various social media accounts; it was hosted by Dawn Chang of Pinoy Big Brother: 737, Fifth Solomon of Pinoy Big Brother: All In, and Pamu Pamorada of Pinoy Big Brother: Unlimited.

 An online show, YouthTube, which was hosted by Robi Domingo and Bianca Gonzales commenced on November 22, 2018.
 It talked about the different issues that arose in the house, particularly in the first batch of teen housemates.

 Overview

 Logo change and subtitle

 The Otso in the season title is a Filipino language rendering of the Spanish word ocho ("eight"), indicating the season number.
 This season saw another logo change from the previous season: an eye logo using motifs from the Philippine flag (from which producers customized the new generic eye logo of Big Brother), atop the show's title and enclosed by an outline of a house.
 The adaption of the new generic franchise logo is the first among all the franchises worldwide.